 PEQAB is a leader within Canada in setting the standards for the quality assurance of degree programs and institutions.
-PEQAB introduced the first qualifications framework in Canada in 2002, originally based on the framework developed by the Quality Assurance Agency for Higher Education (QAA) in the United Kingdom, and with permission of that agency.
+PEQAB introduced the first qualifications framework in Canada in 2002, adapted with permission from a framework developed by the Quality Assurance Agency for Higher Education (QAA) in the United Kingdom.
 Qualifications frameworks are descriptions of the generic knowledge and skills each credential or qualification (e.g. certificate, diploma, bachelor's degree) is intended to achieve.
 They serve a number of purposes, including acting as a standard for quality assurance.
 The Board requires that samples of student work in the terminal phase of every program are assessed to ensure that the knowledge and skills identified in the framework are being achieved.

-After its release, the PEQAB degree framework was adopted, with very minor modifications, for the review of undergraduate and graduate programs offered by Ontario public universities.
+PEQAB continued to develop its framework which was adopted, with minor modifications, for the review of undergraduate and graduate programs offered by Ontario public universities.
 Subsequently, the PEQAB Secretariat led a ministry-wide initiative to develop a framework of all postsecondary qualifications offered in Ontario.
-The Ontario Qualifications Framework (OQF) is the only framework in Canada that includes the full range postsecondary education credentials, from certificates to doctoral degrees.
+The Ontario Qualifications Framework (OQF) is the only framework in Canada that includes all postsecondary education credentials, from certificates to doctoral degrees.